bshepherdson/fcc/README.md

 - `PAD` returns an area of 1024 address units (bytes, usually).
 - FCC is case-insensitive.
 - The prompt looks like `"   ok\n> "`.
 - Uses the host system's division routines.
+(Usually libc, which is symmetric.)
 - `STATE` is either `0` (interpreting) or `1` (compiling).
 - Arithmetic overflow is that of the host system.
 Generally, wrapping around and not throwing exceptions.